 - Section Break (Even Page) – starts the new section on the next even page

-Use the ‘Next Page’ Section Break until you’re very comfortable with Word formatting.
+Use the ‘Next Page’ Section Break until you’re comfortable with Word formatting.
 A Section Break (Next Page) works exactly like a Page Break with one addition—the file is split into a new ‘section’ on either side of the Break.

 Step 3: Format Your Header and Footer